'He will alter his will.'

 'Just you tell him you don't care a rap for him or forSandringham either.'

-In more lady-like terms she acted in accordance with myadvice; and, it may be added, not long afterwards married Mr clear brilliant.
+In more lady-like terms she acted in accordance with myadvice; and, it may be added, not long afterwards married Mr

 Ellice.

 Mr. Motteux's first love, or one of them, had been LadyCowper, then Lady Palmerston.
 Lady Palmerston's youngest sonwas Mr. Spencer Cowper.
 Mr. Motteux died a year or two afterthe above event.
 He made a codicil to his will, and leftSandringham and all his property to Mr. Spencer Cowper.
-Mr hair loss.
+Mr

 Spencer Cowper was a young gentleman of costly habits.